 Homesick for Another World by Ottessa Moshfegh

 I absolutely adored this short story collection.
 Moshfesh's characters continue to be losers and outcasts, but I could feel the author's great sympathy and tenderness for them.
-I love her sense of humour.
+I love her sense of humor.
 She featured Chinese characters in a couple of the stories, and I found it refreshing that they were well-rounded people rather than lazy stereotypes.
 (I read somewhere that the author lived in China for a short while.)
-My favourite short story collection I read this year.
+My favorite short story collection I read this year.

 Chemistry by Weike Wang

 I first heard about this author from reading her short story, "Omakase," in The New Yorker.
 A claustrophobic and frustrating read, as I do not think about race nearly as much as the protagonist in that story, but it intrigued me enough to seek out more of her work.
 Chemistry is about a Chinese-American Ph.D. student having a nervous breakdown while earning her degree in Chemistry at a prestigious university that's probably based on Harvard.
 She resents her white boyfriend (a theme in the author's work?) who seems to have it way easier in life.
-Although this narrator is just as frustrating here for her indecisiveness, I enjoyed this book for the deadpan humour and the neat facts about science.
+Although this narrator is just as frustrating here for her indecisiveness, I enjoyed this book for the deadpan humor and the neat facts about science.
 A very angsty coming-of-age novel with a fascinating look at the toll parental and societal pressures can have on a young person.

 On Earth We're Briefly Gorgeous by Ocean Vuong

 A beautiful novel by a poet about the violence and delicacy of American life.
 I cried so much when reading the first half, which focused on the protagonist's relationship with his mother and grandmother.
-The latter is a bit anti-climatic, and, on the whole, not much plot here, but some of the best writing I've read this year.
+The latter is a bit anti-climactic, and, on the whole, not much plot here, but some of the best writing I've read this year.

 Convenience Store Woman by Sayaka Murata